svenbrill/tbeam-helium-mapper/README.md

 Next are some important debugging messages printed at startup, indicating whether the OLED screen, AXP Power Management IC, and GPS were found and initialized.
 If these are not found or connected quickly, then there could be a hardware failure, soldering error, or other board-level issue preventing the software from working correctly.

 You should see `AXP192 PMU` on the T-Beam, and `SSD1306 OLED display` if a display is installed.
 If you see neither of these, the i2c port likely has problems.
-If you expected an OLED display, and none was found, then it may be misconnected.
+If you expected an OLED display, and none was found, then it may be disconnected.

-After this are serveral data messages about voltages and settings, largely uninteresting, until you get to..
+After this are several data messages about voltages and settings, largely uninteresting, until you get to..

 ### Settings and Credentials
 On startup, the USB Serial port will print the DevEUI, AppID, and AppKey values, suitable for cut & paste entry into the Helium Console for your Device.